getsentry/sentry-laravel/CONTRIBUTING.md

 ## Development environment

+### Requirements

+Make sure that you have PHP 7.2+ installed.
+Version 7.4 or higher is required to run style checkers.
+On macOS, we recommend using brew to install PHP.
+For Windows, we recommend an official PHP.net release.

+You may use [make](https://www.gnu.org/software/make) to take advantage of the provided [Makefile](Makefile).

 ### Clone the repository

 ```bash
 git clone git@github.com:getsentry/sentry-laravel.git
 ```

-Make sure that you have PHP 7.2+ installed.
-Version 7.4 or higher is required to run style checkers.
-On macOS, we recommend using brew to install PHP.
-For Windows, we recommend an official PHP.net release.

 ### Install the dependencies

-Dependencies are managed through [Composer](https://getcomposer.org/):
+Dependencies are managed through [Composer](https://getcomposer.org).

 ```bash
 composer install